 Traveller self-isolation required?
 Travel restrictions?
-British Columbia ^{2,3} (BC) No self-isolation for domestic travellers entering BC All non-resident travel to Haida Gwaii is restricted.
+British Columbia ^{2, 3} (BC) No self-isolation for domestic travellers entering BC All non-resident travel to Haida Gwaii is restricted.
 Otherwise, no travel restrictions for domestic travellers entering BC; however, people travelling to BC from another province or territory within Canada should only come for essential reasons.
 British Columbians are urged to avoid non-essential travel; this includes all travel into and out of BC and between regions of the province.
 Alberta 4 (AB) No self-isolation for domestic travellers entering AB.
 As of February 22, the Alberta COVID-19 Border Testing Pilot Program is suspended and no longer accepting new participants.
 New travel requirements announced by the Government of Canada are now in effect.
 No travel restrictions for domestic travellers entering AB.
-Saskatchewan (SK) No self-isolation for domestic travellers entering SK No travel restrictions for domestic travellers entering SK Manitoba 5 (MB) X 14-day self-isolation is required for all domestic travellers entering MB, except for essential workers and specific exceptions.
-No travel restrictions for domestic travellers entering MB, but 14-day self-isolation required.
+Saskatchewan (SK) 5 No self-isolation for domestic travellers entering SK No travel restrictions for domestic travellers entering SK, except Regina; as of March 23, travel is not recommended in or out of the Regina area unless absolutely necessary.
+Manitoba 6 (MB) X 14-day self-isolation is required for all domestic travellers entering MB, except for essential workers and specific exceptions.
+No travel restrictions for domestic travellers entering MB, but 14- day self-isolation required.
 Travel to and from northern Manitoba is restricted and non-essential travel is discouraged.
-Ontario ^{6, 7} (ON) X 14-day self-isolation strongly advised for all travellers entering ON No travel restrictions for domestic travellers entering ON.
+Ontario ^{7, 8} (ON) X 14-day self-isolation strongly advised for all travellers entering ON No travel restrictions for domestic travellers entering ON.
 Travel between regions within ON should only be for essential purposes.
 Based on community needs, some municipalities and local medical officers of health have exercised their authority to implement more restrictions or requirements; it is advised to check status before travelling.
-Quebec 8 (QC) No self-isolation for domestic travellers entering QC No travel restrictions for domestic travellers entering QC.
+Quebec 9 (QC) No self-isolation for domestic travellers entering QC No travel restrictions for domestic travellers entering QC.
 Travel between regions within QC should only be for essential purposes.
 As of March 17, a curfew is in effect from 9:30pm to 5am for both Level 4 - Maximum Alert (red) zones and Level 3 - Alert (orange) zones.
 People are prohibited to move outside of their homes during these hours with few exceptions (e.g. going to work or medical reasons).
-New Brunswick 9 (NB) X 14-day self-isolation for all domestic travellers entering NB, except for specific exemptions Prohibition on all non-essential travel into NB for all domestic travellers, except for workers and other specific exemptions (e.g. medical reasons) and QC residents from Listuguj First Nation and Pointe-a-la-Croix who have pre-registered and been approved to enter for essential services.
+New Brunswick 10 (NB) X 14-day self-isolation for all domestic travellers entering NB, except for specific exemptions Prohibition on all non-essential travel into NB for all domestic travellers, except for workers and other specific exemptions (e.g. medical reasons) and QC residents from Listuguj First Nation and Pointe-a-la-Croix who have pre-registered and been approved to enter for essential services.